limonte/limonte/README.md

 **Howdy 👋 Thank you for checking my GitHub page!**

-I’m a software engineer with over 17 years experience and comfortable working across the entire web stack include front-end, back-end (Node.js and PHP) and devops.
+I’m a software engineer with over 17 years of experience and comfortable working across the entire web stack including front-end, back-end (Node.js and PHP), and DevOps.

-I work primarily with TypeScript, JavaScript, React and related technologies.
+I work primarily with TypeScript, JavaScript, React, and related technologies.
+I'm doing PHP as well, please don't judge me for that.

 ---